 When she isn’t coaching on the Potomac, Maggie works as a congressional staffer in the House of Representatives, where she manages a portfolio that includes issues of foreign affairs, intelligence, international trade, and humanitarian crises.

 Cecilia Laguarda learned to row at Sidwell Friends and earned a seat with the varsity her freshman year.
 She was a four-year varsity rower, chosen to be team captain in both her junior and senior years.
 She graduated in 2013 and went on to row at Harvard for two years where she earned bronze and silver medals at the Ivy League championships.

 After college, Cecilia became a science teacher in Colorado.
 She returned to Sidwell in 2021 as an Upper School biology teacher and assistant rowing coach.
 She and Coach Taylor helped guide the Freshmen 8 to the Scholastic Nationals in their first season working together.

 SFS Rowing is a 501(c)(3) nonprofit that supports the Sidwell Friends School girls' crew team and raises the funds necessary to purchase and maintain equipment used by the team.
 The capital budget is amortized over ten years so that we can afford large purchases, such as new shells, without unduly burdening current families.

 SFS Rowing's equipment currently includes two eights, two fours, a launch and motor, twenty+ ergs, three cox boxes, safety equipment, and lots of oars.
 We fund the capital budget with donations, primarily from current parents, and from large and small fundraising events.

-Nevil is a new member to the board and works as the VASRA representative, coordinating regatta schedules and volunteering.
+This is Nevil's second year with the board and he continues his work as the VASRA representative, coordinating regatta schedules and volunteering.
 His daughter, Ananeah, rowed as a freshmen during the 2022 season.
 When not following Ananeah's various activities, Nevil runs his Immunology research lab at the UM School of Medicine.